How to De-title a Manufactured Home in South Carolina

 The home must have plumbing, heating, AC and electrical systems contained in it.

-This means that you can’t de-title your 25-foot-long camper or the 250-square-foot tiny-home you built on a truck chassis.
-You can certainly live in them if you want to, but you can’t de-title them in South Carolina.
+Under the South Carolina statute, then, you can’t de-title your 25-foot-long camper or the 250-square-foot tiny-home you built on a truck chassis.
+You can certainly live in them if you want to, but you can’t de-title them in SC.
+They are always going to be classified as personal property rather than real estate.

-What is the process for de-titling a manufactured home in South Carolina?
+What are the steps to de-title a manufactured home in South Carolina?

-Basically, the process requires completing official de-titling paperwork, getting the paperwork to the correct county official, and paying a fee.
-Each county in South Carolina follows state guidelines regarding the required paperwork and the fee.
-However, the office that receives the documentation and the time required to complete the process can differ among the counties.
 The details for de-titling a home in Greenville County can be found here.
-You can click here to find out the de-titling procedure in Spartanburg County.
-Searching online for your county’s de-titling procedures will provide the details you need.
+You can click here to find the de-titling procedure in Spartanburg County.
+If you live in another SC county, searching online for your county’s de-titling procedures will provide the details you need.

 At Walker’s Riverside properties, we do the HOMEwork for you so that you can buy or sell a home with confidence, knowing that you’ve gotten great service from knowledgeable agents who care.
 Contact us today if you’re considering buying or selling a home.